Matthew Lister (physician): Lister and the Sidney circle

 Dorothy and Penelope Devereux were identified as Philoclea and Pamela in Philip Sidney's Arcadia.

 Lister was employed by Mary Sidney, Countess of Pembroke, (died 1621).
 She travelled with him to Spa, Belgium.
 They were in Antwerp in September 1614, with Bridget Parham (a daughter of Thomas Tresham), and considered going to Breda or staying with William Trumbull in Brussels.
 Lister wrote that the countess continued her "spa diet".
 They were at Amiens in November 1614.
 Letters for the countess were to be addressed to Lister and he made arrangements for finance and letters of credit through the network of English diplomats.

 In 1616, Dudley Carleton met her at Spa in the company of Helene de Melun, "Countess of Berlaymont", wife of Florent de Berlaymont the governor of Luxembourg.
 The two women amused themselves with pistol shooting.
 There were rumours that Sidney had married Lister, in her widowhood when she was building a lodge at Houghton.
 Lister and Leonard Welstead were trustees of Lady Pembroke, and had obtained Houghton from Sir Edward Conquest in 1615.

 John Chamberlain wrote in April 1617 that there was "a suspicion that the olde countesse of Pembroke is married to Doctor Lister that was with her at the Spa".
 Lady Mary Wroth may have dramatised the couple's relationship in her Love's Victory.
+When the Countess of Pembroke died in 1621, Chamberlain wrote that Lister received a pension from her estate and was "well worn in her service", which made him look old.

 In 1640, a mutual acquaintance of Mary Sidney, Nathan Walworth, bequeathed to Lister £10, a picture of the town of Spa, and a painting of Philoclea and Pamela, the heroines of Philip Sidney's Arcadia.